 By Meghan Murphy / Feminist Current On Tuesday’s episode of teleSUR’s Days of Revolt, host, Chris Hedges, speaks with author and activist, Rachel Moran, about her book, Paid For: My Journey Through Prostitution, and the myths perpetuated about sex industry.
 Early in the interview, Hedges brings up the issue of violence, calling it an “endemic … Continue reading Chris Hedges interviews Rachel Moran about prostitution, violence, & men who buy sex

 Gender is not an individual choice, it is not a natural state, and it is not just an idea.
-Don’t settle for reform – strive for revolution, and the abolition of gender. by Rachel Ivey, Deep green Resistance (Video captions available in English and Portuguese.
-Contact us if you would like to translate this or other Deep Green … Continue reading End of Gender: Revolution, Not Reform
+Don’t settle for reform – strive for revolution, and the abolition of gender. by Rachel, Deep Green Resistance (Video captions available in English and Portuguese.
+Contact us if you would like to translate this or other Deep Green Resistance … Continue reading End of Gender: Revolution, Not Reform